upf-gti/performs/README.md

 - _BevahiourPlanner_: automatically generates some instructions such as blinking
 - _BehaviourManager_: deals with all instruction blocks.
 Is in charge of triggering instructions when their time comes.
 - _BehaviourRealizer_: a set of diverse functionalities to execute some particular instruction

+## Adding avatars
+> [!IMPORTANT]
+> Currently only **.gltf** and **.glb** are supported.
+If you happen to use another format, please convert it to the mentioned formats.

+To add a new avatar to Performs, you must follow this steps:

+ 1. Make sure the avatar is rigged (if it is not rigged, we recommend using [Mixamo](https://www.mixamo.com))
+ 2. Check that your avatar has the correct scale and orientation.
+ 3. Use the [performs-atelier](https://github.com/upf-gti/performs-atelier) tool to configure all the parameters needed for the application (only required for **Script mode**), this will generate a configuration _.json file_ containing all the needed information.

 ## Collaborators
 - Jaume Pozo [@japopra](https://github.com/japopra)